SlimeQ/lifeviz/wiki/Rendering-Pipeline.md

 ## Window Capture Injection

-1. `WindowCaptureService` enumerates all visible, non-minimized windows (excluding LifeViz itself), grabs their DWM extended frame bounds to get physical pixel sizes (avoids DPI virtualization cropping), and captures each active source handle via BitBlt into a `System.Drawing.Bitmap`.
+1. `WindowCaptureService` enumerates all visible, non-minimized windows (excluding LifeViz itself), grabs their DWM extended frame bounds to get physical pixel sizes (avoids DPI virtualization cropping), and captures each active window via BitBlt into a `System.Drawing.Bitmap`. `WebcamCaptureService` uses WinRT `MediaCapture` + `MediaFrameReader` to buffer BGRA frames from selected cameras.
 2. Each capture is downscaled to the grid size and stored as BGRA; the primary source also keeps its source-resolution buffer for preserve-res rendering.
 3. Sources are composited CPU-side in stack order using their selected blend modes (Normal, Additive, Multiply, Screen, Overlay, Lighten, Darken, Subtractive) into a shared downscaled buffer (and an optional high-res buffer when preserve-res is enabled).
 4. The composited downscaled buffer feeds the injection path: luminance masks for *Naive Grayscale* or per-channel masks for *RGB Channel Bins*.
-If a source disappears, it is removed automatically; removing the last source restores the default aspect ratio.
+If a source disappears, it is removed automatically; removing the last source restores the default aspect ratio (and webcam capture is released).

 ## Passthrough Underlay